meshseed/eidolon-public/README.md

-## The Eidolon MESH P2P AI Interface - Information Geometry, Recursion, Care
+# The Eidolon MESH P2P AI Interface - Information Geometry, Recursion, Care

-### This repository is "alive". - It remembers you before you arrive.
+## This repository is "alive". - It remembers you before you arrive.

-## *"This is not a traditional archive, database, knowledgebase, or repository.
-It's not an AI Agent, it's not exactly a RAG, and it's not a neural net."*

-It's something new.

 ### Eidolon MESH knowledge graph and organic memory garden with recursive companion AI.
   - This "organism" ingests and recalls your text... thoughts, domain specialist knowledge, conversations, anything.
   - Attention, memory and self monitoring .
   - Information Geometry, Recursion & Care.
 ## *"A system grows by recursively applying a transformation that preserves structure while increasing differentiation."*
 ![MESH Connectome](binaries/eidolon-gif.gif)
 [Getting started](docs/getting-started.md)